 In order to solve hunger in the Ozarks, we first must understand it.
 Who faces hunger?
 Where do they live?
 How do they cope?

-Ozarks Food Harvest continually strives for a better understanding of hunger.
-Ongoing studies — administered by the nation’s food bank network, Feeding America — explain where people encountering hunger live, specific hardships they face and strategies families use to cope with food insecurity.
+The Food Bank continually strives for a better understanding of hunger.
+Ongoing studies — administered by the nation’s food bank network, Feeding America, the Interdisciplinary Center for Food Security and Feeding Missouri — explain where people encountering hunger live, specific hardships they face and strategies families use to cope with food insecurity.

-of families served by Ozarks Food Harvest and its network
+of 89% of households served by Ozarks Food Harvest and its network

 must choose between paying for food or utilities

 The University of Missouri in partnership with Feeding Missouri conducted a 3-year study, Food Assistance & Hunger in the Heartland 2021 that illustrates the critical role food banks and pantries play in supplying food to families struggling with hunger.
 The report was prepared for Feeding Missouri, the state coalition representing Missouri food banks, using survey data obtained from the six Feeding America food banks in Missouri including Ozarks Food Harvest.

 Ozarks Food Harvest client households face tough choices to make ends meet